avvero/devirium/2024-08/Digital garden (eng).md

 ### Learning in Public

-This point may raise questions, as it suggests sharing something for free, i.e., as a gift.
+This point may raise questions, as it suggests sharing something for free.
 The approach implies that you publicly document your steps, thoughts, mistakes, and successes in mastering a new topic or skill.
 This allows you not only to share the result but also to demonstrate the thinking and learning process, which can be useful to others.

 Besides altruistic motives, personal interest is worth noting.
 Sometimes I am lazy to clearly formulate thoughts in notes, which then backfires — I can't understand what I meant.
 It's amusing how I always rely on my future superpower to decipher my own nonsensical notes — a belief that remains unshakable, though entirely unfounded.
 But when it comes to others, I don’t allow such naivety.
 Knowing that my note might not only attract attention but also genuinely help someone motivates me to make an effort and articulate the thought properly.